Habitat

 🚀 Business Impact

-1. Witnessed a 20% surge in team productivity and communication by transitioning the workflow from more than 3 platforms to one single source of truth
+1. Witnessed a 20% surge in team productivity by transitioning the workflow from more than 3 platforms to 1 single source of truth

 2. Reduced gaps and standardised the firm’s best legal practices by onboarding 100+ lawyers within 1 month across Australia, New Zealand and United Kingdom

-1. Witnessed a 20% surge in team productivity and communication by transitioning the workflow from more than 3 platforms to one single source of truth
+1. Witnessed a 20% surge in team productivity by transitioning the workflow from more than 3 platforms to 1 single source of truth

 2. Reduced gaps and standardised the firm’s best legal practices by onboarding 100+ lawyers within 1 month across Australia, New Zealand and United Kingdom

-I interviewed 14 lawyers of varying seniority levels, asking key questions related to their current and future states.
-Here are some key takeaways:
+I interviewed 14 lawyers of varying seniority levels across 7 practice areas.
+Here are some of the key issues that emerged:

-• The interface lacks structure, resulting in low usability
+• Related information is displayed on separate pages, the interface lacks structure, resulting in low usability

 • It’s hard to get an overview of what rest of the team is doing and what tasks are in my backlog

-Modern-day law practice still heavily relied on tools like Microsoft Office, Google Drive, but there was almost nothing in the market to support high-level practice management.
+Modern-day law practice is still heavily focused on getting the job done, but there is almost nothing on the market to support high-level practice management.

-While one might assume lawyers were all verbal thinkers, my finding was that visualisation helped them work more efficiently.
-In fact, many were using Trello to fill the gap, which led to the idea of a kanban-like dashboard.
+While one might assume that lawyers are all verbal thinkers, my finding was that visualisation actually helped them work more efficiently.
+In fact, many were using Trello to fill the gap, which led to the idea of a Kanban-like dashboard.

-To go beyond a typical kanban, I integrated the key client communication process into the workflow, so that lawyers were able to seamlessly manage client relations while working in cases.
+To go beyond a typical Kanban board, I integrated LegalVision's key client communication process into the workflow, enabling lawyers to seamlessly manage client relationships while working on cases.

 • Visual backlog